You’ve just received an epilepsy diagnosis. Now what?

 A referral may be required to be seen at these clinics.
 Talk to your doctor about how to get started.

-As an academic health center — which is a teaching hospital on a university campus — the Ohio State Wexner Medical Center can provide our patients valuable access to research studies and clinical trials.
+As an academic medical center — which is a teaching hospital on a university campus — the Ohio State Wexner Medical Center can provide our patients valuable access to research studies and clinical trials.
 This may give you the ability to try promising treatments earlier.

 Like any other health issue, epilepsy can occur with or cause other conditions.